g8ecj/irrigate/README.md

 This is the irrigation controller.
+It has evolved over a period of some 5 years, the requirements have changed (and been expanded) and the hardware changed such that a router no longer requires the warranty invalidated by modifying it with a soldering iron!!

 It uses a number of DS2413 1-wire dual channel GPIO chips to drive triacs to operate valves and pumps.
 It also optionally monitors 2 temperature sensors to implement